 - Learners take a self-paced introduction to the learning concept which provides them with the foundational background at the time that is most convenient for the learner or business.

 - Learners then go into the virtual classroom where the trainer picks up the concepts where the self-paced module left off, probes for questions, and then moves into a more highly engaged discussion with polls and possibly breakout sessions with the learners to ensure a deeper understanding of the concepts.

 - The trainer then puts the learners in the driver’s seat by sharing hands-on examples and simulations of the concepts they just learned.
 The learners then execute the simulations on their own or in breakout sessions to demonstrate that they understand and can apply the concepts.

 - The virtual class comes back together to discuss the concepts and the trainer answers any questions before moving on to the next topic.

 This highly engaged, blended approach creates a much more effective learning environment, tailors the approach to the needs of the classroom and individuals, and gives the learners a higher level of confidence in their ability to put these concepts into practice.

 Virtual learning has become the “new normal” and drives higher levels of effectiveness

-- allows employers the flexibility of supplementing their staffs with additional new hire classes without being limited by classroom space.
-Additional new hire classes are likely to be necessary post-pandemic due to hiring deficits and unusually high employee attrition during the pandemic.
+- Allows employers the flexibility of supplementing their staff with additional new-hire classes without being limited by classroom space.

 The Northridge Group helps clients redesign training programs to transform them for use in customized virtual or blended training environments.
 Our team uses an engaging and interactive approach and has experience pinpointing gaps in learning and working to develop appropriate solutions.
 Clients report that their associates are more confident in their jobs because of our revamped virtual training programs.